 The community offers a number of activities including church services, classes on meditation and instruction on spiritualism, spiritual counseling, historic tours, and psychic readings.

-The camp’s main building is the Andrew Jackson Davis Building, which at one time served as the camp’s recreation hall and now the camp’s bookstore and information center.
-Other buildings of the association include Harmony Hall, Brigham Hall, the Caesar Forman Healing Center, the Colby Memorial Temple, and the Summerland House (which houses the camp’s offices).
+The organization’s main building is the Andrew Jackson Davis Building, which at one time served as the camp’s recreation hall and now a bookstore and information center.
+Other buildings include Harmony Hall, Brigham Hall, the Caesar Forman Healing Center, the Colby Memorial Temple, and the Summerland House (which houses the camp’s offices).

 The Cassadaga Hotel

-The first hotel, owned by an Emma J. Huff, burned to the ground on Christmas Night 1926.
+The first hotel, owned by an Emma J. Huff, burned on Christmas Night 1926.
 The camp began reconstruction of the hotel the following year, and it was completed in 1928.

 However, during the Great Depression the camp lost ownership of the hotel, and it was sold to private owners.
 During the 1990s it was sold again and renovated.
-The hotel now includes Sinatra’s Restaurant and a coffee bar.
-Psychic readings, seances and meditation areas are provided in house.
-The hotel also claims to be haunted by “friendly spirits,” and advertises a “truly unique experience.”
+The hotel now includes Sinatra’s Restaurant.
+Psychic readings, seances and meditation areas are also provided in house and the hotel claims to be haunted by “friendly spirits,” and advertises a “truly unique experience.”

 One of the most popular ghost stories is the hotel’s resident ghost, Arthur.
 The cheery ghost of Irish descent is said to have resided in the hotel during his life.
 He was known to drag a chair to the end of the hall to look out the window.
 Hotel guests have claimed to have seen brief glimpses of Arthur at the end of the hall or caught a lingering smell of gin and cigars, of which they say he was fond.